Nakhalpara #1; Dhaka. 2013.

 It was critical for Addis that he tell this story the right way, and since he usually shoots during the daybreak and twilight hours, he devoted the time in between to getting to know the people and the communities.
 He received the consent of preeminent local figures, and he was welcomed into their everyday routines.

 What Addis wasn’t able to anticipate was how “normal” these settlements actually were.
-When we think of slums and squats, he suggests, we think of disorder, lawlessness, and maybe even violence, when in fact, these places have clearly defined structures in place.
+When we think of squats, he suggests, we think of disorder, lawlessness, and maybe even violence, when in fact, these places have clearly defined structures in place.
 The residents of these communities usually have jobs inside the urban center and simply cannot afford to live anywhere else; this is where they strive to make homes in which they can take real pride.

 This isn’t to say that living in an informal settlement doesn’t come with challenges.
 These people need access to clean water, electricity, and education, and often, they just don’t have the basics.
 The threat of eviction is ever-present and looms heavily over the communities; it’s painful to devote energy and time into building something that might be torn down at any moment.